stefanofa/awesome/TOPICS.md

 *   [tree-sitter/tree-sitter](https://github.com/tree-sitter/tree-sitter) - An incremental parsing system for programming tools

-*   [ecrindigital/facetpack](https://github.com/ecrindigital/facetpack) - ⚡ 36x faster Metro transforms for React Native.
-Rust-powered (OXC).
-Drop-in Babel replacement.
+*   [ecrindigital/facetpack](https://github.com/ecrindigital/facetpack) - The missing toolkit for React Native.
+Rust-powered performance & developer experience.

 *   [rivet-dev/rivet](https://github.com/rivet-dev/rivet) - Rivet Actors are long-lived, in-memory processes.
 It's what you reach for when you hit the limitations of HTTP, databases, or queues.